Fort Lesley J. McNair: Early history

 The remaining soldiers destroyed the arsenal buildings, but the facilities were rebuilt from 1815 to 1821.
 Eight buildings were arranged around a quadrangle and named the Washington Arsenal.
 In the early 1830s, four acres of marshland were reclaimed and added to the arsenal.
 A seawall and additional buildings were constructed.
-Between 1825 and 1831, the Washington Arsenal penitentiary, which was constructed adjacent to the main arsenal buildings, had a three-story block of cells, administrative buildings, and a shoe factory for teaching prisoners a trade.
+Between 1825 and 1831, the Washington Arsenal penitentiary, constructed adjacent to the main arsenal buildings, included a three-story block of cells and administrative buildings, as well as a shoe factory for teaching prisoners a trade.
 In 1857, the federal government purchased additional land for the site.
 By 1860, the arsenal had used one of the first steam presses, developed the first automatic machine for manufacturing percussive caps, and experimented with the Hale Rocket.
 A large civilian workforce manufactured ammunition at the arsenal, and the site included a large military hospital.